 Meaning Matters – Coordinated by Rev. Trumbore, Meaning Matters is a program that meets once a month, and focuses on sharing personal experiences, questions and insights.
-Each month, participants receive an approximately eight-page packet connected with the Sunday services’ theme for the month.
+Each month, participants receive a small packet connected with the Sunday services’ theme for the month.
 The groups use this monthly packet of material, which includes links to articles, videos, books and movies based around the month’s theme, in order to prepare for the meeting.
 The meetings are then directed toward exploring the theme as a source for seeking truth and deeper meaning.

 Wellspring – This program requires a 10-month commitment (September – June).
 Participants meet twice a month, and go through a specific curriculum designed to promote personal growth and development.
 There will be specific (usually short) reading requirements before meetings.
 Participants must also agree to develop a daily spiritual practice and work monthly with a spiritual adviser.
-Dave Munro coordinates these groups.

 These group opportunities are open to members, and friends of members.